 In 1922, Texas rancher Jordan "Bick" Benedict (Hudson) falls for and marries Southern belle Leslie Lynnton (Taylor), a ravishing, headstrong beauty who accompanies him home to his million-acre estate, Reata.
-Trying to assert herself as mistress of the house, Leslie encounters resistance from Bick's resentful sister, Luz (Mercedes McCambridge), among others.
-But it's the fortuitous future of churlish, uneducated ranch hand Jett Rink (James Dean) that will leave the biggest impact on Reata and the Benedict clan.
+Trying to assert herself as mistress of the house, Leslie encounters resistance from Bick's resentful sister, Luz (McCambridge), among others.
+But it's the fortuitous future of churlish, uneducated ranch hand Jett Rink (Dean) that will leave the biggest impact on Reata and the Benedict clan.

 Based on Edna Ferber's best-seller, Stevens's vibrant, sprawling epic about a rivalry that spans decades is every bit as grandiose, melodramatic, and visually arresting as it was half a century ago.
 In his final performance, Dean really hits the mark, playing the noxiously racist Jett Rink — a surly cowboy who inherits oil-rich land and establishes himself as Bick's nemesis — with smoldering angst.
 Hudson and Taylor offer some of their finest screenwork, too, making their often turbulent marital conflicts (especially over Mexican-American workers' rights) equal to the grand majesty of the Lone Star landscape.
 Fascinating and unforgettable, "Giant" truly is larger than life.